playbball212/MetricData/README.md

         **3.)
 Get Summary Statistics -**

-            _Time Complexity will be O( N * (MAX(V[M]) * log(MAX(V[M])  )_ - When we get the Summary Statistics we are peforming N lookups
+            _Time Complexity will be O( N * (MAX(V[M]) * log(MAX(V[M]))  )_ - When we get the Summary Statistics we are
-            to retrieve the lists of each metric.
-We are then iterating through each list to aggregate the statistics to perform some arithmetic constant time operations & peforming a sort ( best sort time is usually more than size of input
+            peforming N lookups to retrieve the lists of each metric.
+Retrieving the min , max , and average will be constant time operations because when we updated the metric in step 2 we also updated the fields related to the summary statistics

             time operations.